BiancaP-hub/variant_analysis/README.md

-# variant_analysis
+# Variant analysis
-Code for automated database integration to Nirvana and genetic variant analysis
+Automation for genetic variant analysis using Nirvana tool with CardioDB integration Part of final work for Genomic Database Design (14104) course at Polytechnic University of Valencia